qBioTurin/epischool-abm/README.md

 - Students can go to their classroom, to the students' bathroom on the same floor of their classroom, to the principal's office, to the gym, to the hallways, etc.
 - Teachers can go to the classrooms, to the teacher's room, to the teachers' bathroom on the ground floor, to the hallways, etc.
 - Principal can go to the principal's office, to the teachers' bathroom on the ground floor, to the hallways etc.
-- Janitors can go to the medical room, to the teachers' bathroom, to che hallways etc.
+- Janitors can go to the medical room, to the teachers' bathroom, to the hallways etc.

 There are two different contagion models:

 - Aerosol [3]: accumulation of quanta concentration in the main places and of quanta inhaled for each agent.
 Type of ventilation used: 3 ACH (Air Changes per Hour)<sup>1</sup>.
 - Contact [4]: accumulation of the contact time among a susceptible agent and an infected one.
 We considered a contact area of 2.1 * 2.1 m<sup>2</sup>}.

-<sup>1</sup> Air Changes per Hour (ACH) means that in 1 hour 300.000 L (or analogous 300 m<sup>2</sup>) of external air are entered into the considere room.
+<sup>1</sup> Air Changes per Hour (ACH) means that in 1 hour 300.000 L (or analogous 300 m<sup>2</sup>) of external air are entered into the considered room.

 ## HOW TO USE IT
 To run a configuration you need to create a configuration file (with .conf extension) specifying the values to assign for each (or for some) parameters (described below).
 In the *ExampleOfConfigurationFile* directory you can find some examples of configuration files.
 After that, you can run the configuration in this way: